sCrypt-Inc/scrypt-by-example.github.io/src/pages/loop/index.md

 ---
-title: Struct Types
+title: Loops
 version: 0.1.0
-description: Struct types in sCrypt
+description: Loops in sCrypt
 ---

 sCrypt allows looping by repeating the loop body a specified number of times.
 For example, the loop